mosleyit/reolink_api_wrapper/README.md

 openapi-generator-cli generate -i docs/reolink-camera-api-openapi.yaml -g java -o ./java-client
 ```

-### 3. Or Use Manual Implementation
+### Option 3: Manual Implementation

-Each language directory contains ready-to-use example code.
-See the README in each directory for details.
+Use the OpenAPI specification to implement your own client, or see the [Go SDK examples](sdk/go/reolink/examples/) for reference implementations.

 ## Features